SecPlugs/java-kit/docs/_summary.md

-A Secplugs powered Chrome extension that scans web sites as you visit them.
-See recent scan history, scan now or use the portal for deeper analysis.

-The tool is open source so you can modify as you wish.
+A JVM client and samples to help kick start integrations with the Secplugs platform.

+Use the library as is or modify to your needs.